semgrep/semgrep-docs/docs/semgrep-app/notifications.md

 1. Sign in to your [Semgrep App account](https://semgrep.dev/login).
 2. Click **Projects** from the **App sidebar**.
-3. Click the name of the project to enable autofix for.
+3. Click the name of the project for which to enable autofix.
 4. Click the toggle for **Autofix (beta)**.
 ![Screenshot of autofix toggle](../img/notifications-enable-autofix.png)

-5. All scans performed after enabling autofix will generate inline PR or MR comments with code suggestions for applicable rules.
+All scans performed after enabling autofix generate inline PR or MR comments with code suggestions for applicable rules.

 ### Webhooks